Virginia Traffic Tickets Fines & Penalties

 Auto Insurance Rate Increases

 Auto insurance carriers use your driving record to determine the rate of your premium.
-Demerit points on your record from a traffic ticket can result in a rate increase.
+Demerit points on your record from Virginia traffic tickets can result in a rate increase.
 It’s important to pay attention to your driving record, and if you have the opportunity to earn safe driving points by taking a driver improvement course, you should take advantage of it.

 Drivers License Suspension or Revocation